Two-sided, One-of-a-Kind Baseball Artwork Featuring Hank Greenberg

 This art is sure to spark lots of great baseball memories and will be enjoyed for years to come.

-This keepsake glove art of Hank Greenberg is available for $2800.
+-- This keepsake glove art of Hank Greenberg has been sold. --

-Please email me at firstname.lastname@example.org or call 519-836-5647 to discuss payment, shipping, gift options and any questions you might have.
+Please email me at email@example.com or call 519-836-5647 to discuss commissioning a completely new and different painting of Hammerin' Hank.